 The Homebuyer Protection Act (HPA)

-The Homebuyer Protection Act (HPA), designed to protect home buyers from unrecorded construction liens, went into effect January 1, 2004.
+The Homebuyer Protection Act (HPA), designed to protect home buyers from unrecorded construction liens, went into effect January 1, 2004 and was later amended in 2010.
 The Act applies to all new home construction as well as recent major remodels.
-OAR offers a flow chart to help members determine if the Act applies to a specific property and risk management forms (HPA Guidelines, HPA Notice of Compliance Form, and HPA Warning to Buyers Form).
+OAR offers risk management forms for the benefit of members as they navigate the HPA HPA Guidelines, HPA Notice of Compliance Form.

 The Building Codes Division of the Oregon Department of Consumer and Business Services has put out a public information press release regarding new provisions to the Seller's Property Disclosure Statement asking sellers to disclose whether they had building permits for any remodeling done to the house.
 The press release implies there is some new law that requires sellers to get building permits for any past remodeling done without permits.
 There is no such new law; however, that doesn't mean building permits aren't important.